Core Filters Reference

 Settings class registration (always registered if settings_class provided)

-AI tool registration via callback (conditional on tools_callback provided)
+AI tool registration via callback (conditional on tools_callback provided).
+The

 Usage Pattern